See La Puerta Rules and Regs page to review the policies for La Puerta Natural Burial Ground

 What happens if I have pre-arranged with NBNM and I die in a car accident or die unexpectedly at home?

-An accidental or unexpected death results in the body going to OMI (Office of Medical Investigator) where cause of death is determined and the body is kept in refrigeration until the body is released to the family or a funeral home.
-During this time, the death certificate can either be filed by the family/designated agent or through a funeral home.
-After the OMI investigation is complete, OMI will inform the family/designated agent that the body is ready for release; the family/designated agent will then contact NBNM to arrange the burial.
+An accidental or unexpected death results in the body going to OMI (Office of Medical Investigator) where cause of death is determined and the body is kept in refrigeration until the investigation is completed and then the body is released to the family or a funeral home for final disposition.
+The family or funeral home would then coordinate with NBNM to schedule the burial services.

 What if I don’t have next-of-kin who will take charge of my burial; or what if I don’t trust that my wishes for a natural burial will be followed by my next-of-kin?

-You may appoint a friend or neighbor, or any willing person to be in charge of your final arrangements after your death.
-This person is called a Designated Agent.
-We can email a document to you that will need to be witnessed by two people.
-(The state of NM does not require that this document be notarized.)
-Note that New Mexico does not recognize common-law marriages or cohabitation.
-So, if you would like a partner to complete your end-of-life wishes, you must either be legally married, or a legal, domestic partnership agreement would have had to be put in place from a different state.
-Otherwise, you must complete the designated agent form to designate them as your chosen agent.
+You may legally appoint a friend or neighbor, or any willing person to be in charge of your final arrangements after your death.
+This person is called a Designated Agent for Funeral Arrangements.
+We can email a document to you that will need to be signed by you and your Designated Agent, and it must also be signed by two independent witnesses.
+The state of NM does not require that this document be notarized.

 Am I allowed to choose my burial spot?